yashmishra12/Leyaa/README.md

 <h2>Features</h2>

 - Create Rooms and send an invitation request to existing Leyaa users.
-- Add items that the house for all to see.
+- Add items to the house for all to see.
 - Notify room members when you go shopping so that they can add items.
 - Set reminders to check on items that can go stale
 - Tell them when it's time to clean the house.